 There are several factors to consider when specifying dispensing tubing materials.
 For example, tubing designed specifically for use with solvents requires special properties in the inner bore to withstand negative effects to taste, odor and product purity caused by extraction from the tubing.
 Dispensing equipment that utilizes a pressurized pump to dispense the product requires a different material formulated to withstand higher pressure.
 Often times a multi-material toolset is needed to deliver the best solution.

-For a complete article that lists materials used in food and beverage dispensing tubing as well as their key properties, click here.
+Below is a list of materials used in food and beverage dispensing tubing as well as their key properties.

 Polyvinyl Chloride (PVC)

 This material can be used for aqueous foods, dairy and low alcohol (<10%) beverages but should not be used for products with high fat or alcohol content.
 PVC offers sealability, high flexibility, high clarity and some moderate resistance to pressure and cleaning chemicals, but may be prone to leaching, which may impact taste/odor.
 With the addition of an optimized formulation type and concentration, it can offer a long pump life (50-1000 hours).